 - More heavily discounted: Has been on the market for longer (launched in June 2014).

 If the number of relative strengths (bullet points above) is taken as a guide, the FZ330 comes out slightly ahead of the FZ1000 (9 : 8 points).
-However, the pertinence of the various individual camera aspects will vary according to personal preferences and needs, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 In any case, while the comparison of the spec-sheets of cameras can offer a general idea of their imaging potential, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the FZ330 and the FZ1000 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is where reviews by experts come in.
 The adjacent table relays the overall verdicts of several of the most popular camera review sites.
 You can find the full text of the reviews, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.